victormejia/angular-testing-workshop/README.md

-# Fluent Conf 2017 Workshop: Turbocharged Angular Testing
+# Fluent Conf 2017 Workshop: Turbocharged Testing With Angular

 You've been tasked to deliver a high-quality, well-tested dashboard to track The Grid's most prominent hackers!